Fair Dealing Policy

 - as a class handout

 - Reproducing or distributing short excerpts from a copyright-protected work under this Fair Dealing Policy for the purpose of news reporting, criticism or review must reference the source and, if given in the source, the name of the author or creator of the work.
+Attribution is always necessary whenever you use the work of someone else in your research, teaching and/or learning, both from a copyright perspective, and to avoid allegations of plagiarism.

 - Reproducing or distributing multiple short excerpts from the same copyright-protected work, with the intention of copying substantially the entire work, is prohibited.